StateMirror — Spec Sheet

 Inputs

-- Captured timestamp (captured_at) provided by the submitting system
+- Captured timestamp (captured_at) supplied by the submitting system

 Outputs